 Fit to Child

-Our newborn Huggable Images doll, Fiona, just barely fit with all of the padding in.
+Our newborn Huggable Images doll is 7 pounds and 17 inches long.
+She just barely fit with all of the padding in.
 Her fit overall was good except that her shoulders were just barely below the bottom harness slot.
 With an 8.5″ bottom harness slot, the Snap Gear may not fit all newborns well.
 The inserts can be used at any weight/length and the separate insert pieces can be added or removed at any point.
-I would highly suggest using them for newborn fit though.
+I would highly suggest using them for newborn fit.
 Even just the little boost can make the difference between the infant’s shoulders meeting the bottom harness slot or not.

-Our Huggable Images doll, Lucas, is just under the height limit of 32″ and about 12 lbs under the weight limit.
+Our 16 month Huggable Images doll weighs 20 pounds and is 31 inches tall.
+He’s just under the height limit of 32″ and about 12 pounds under the weight limit.

 The newest addition to the Baby Trend family includes several new features.

 Delta Multiposition Grip – This type of handle is unique to Baby Trend car seats.
 This handle offers a number of options for the most comfortable spot to carry the seat.

 No rethread harness – With a simple turn of a knob on the back of the seat, the head support and harness move up or down to correctly position it on the child.
 When rear facing, a child’s harness should always be at or below their shoulders.

 Seat belt lockoff on base – This device locks the seat belt in place and keeps the seat from tilting, which can happen with a lap/shoulder belt installation.

 4 Recline positions – The recline angle adjusts for different vehicle seat slopes with the push of a button.